← back/why-you-should-be-running-grapheneos

 I'm going to skip the preamble.
 You already know your phone collects data.
 You already know Google's business model is built on knowing everything about you.
 What most people don't fully grasp is how deep that goes at the operating system level — and why swapping apps doesn't fix it.

 This is not a post about being paranoid.
-It's about understanding what you're running on your phone, and making a deliberate choice about it.
+It's about understanding what you're running on your phone, making a deliberate choice about it, and realizing that switching is way easier than you think.

 //01.
 Stock Android Is Not a Phone OS.
 It's a Data Collection Platform.